DCunnama/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >
-      ’m an astrophysicist, science communicator, and strategist working at the intersection of research, public engagement, and impact.
+      I’m an astrophysicist, science communicator, and strategist working at the intersection of research, public engagement, and impact.
 Whether I’m analysing simulations of galaxy clusters or producing fulldome films rooted in Indigenous knowledge, my goal is the same: making science